Atrix256/FalcorPathTracer/readme.md

 * rename mpTmpTexture etc

-* show this source to patrick
+* show this source to patrick so he can see how falcor works

-? rename "ComputeShader" class / file to path tracer
 ? camera controls, and clear the sample count when the camera changes?
 * need to figure out how to send constants over.